 Why would I?

 Gentle fingers weaved through my hair.
-I felt the stem of the rose brushing against my scalp as Alice set in it place.
+I felt the stem of the rose brushing against my scalp as Alice set in it place behind my ear.
 It was my only accessory, the only thing I had wanted to add.
 Just a simple white rose, to embody everything we might feel today.
 Yearning, elation, love.
 Espeacially love, above everything else.

 Alice took a step back.
 The sparkle of her golden eyes rivaled with the stars above us.
 I glanced upwards, thinking that the night sky of Alaska was more beautiful tonight that ever before.

 Alice's fingers straightened the nonexistent wrinkles of my dress.
 If one could call it a dress; I had wanted something uttermost simple, something that barely had a hem instead of the pair of pant legs I usually preferred.
 And I had gotten what I wanted.
 The simple piece of clothing I wore was far from fancy.
 Even the material of it was very ordinary.
 Ordinary, but classy; the cream-coloured garment was made of thin cotton fabric.
 The material flowed down to my thighs, the hem reaching just above my knees.